-Sye Raa Postponed To Another Date To Avoid Direct Clash With War?
+Sye Raa Release Postponed To Avoid Direct Clash With War?

 Sye Raa Eyeing A Big Market

 Sye Raa is yet another Telugu movie that will be eyeing the pan-Indian market.
 The Chiranjeevi starrer will be releasing in Hindi as well and averting a fight with War will definitely be a good idea.
-It is being said that Sye Raa is also finding it hard to find theatres in North Indian regions on October 2 since war is making a big release.
+It is being said that Sye Raa is also finding it hard to find theatres in North Indian regions on October 2 since War is making a big release.

 The Official Confirmation?

-Rumours are also rife that Sye Raa is planning for a postponement since it could enjoy the advantage of the long Pooja Holidays if the film makes a release on October 8 or 9.
+Rumours are also rife that Sye Raa is planning a postponement since it could enjoy the advantage of the long Pooja Holidays if the film makes a release on October 8 or 9.
 However, no official announcement has come up regarding any of these yet.

 As far as the Hindi version of Sye Raa is concerned, the rights of the film have been bagged by Excel Entertainment and the banner will release the movie in North India.
 Chiranjeevi is a well-known face in North India and along with him, the film also has Amitabh Bachchan in a special role.